blindnet-io/devrel-management/docs/use-cases/ecommerce.md

 This is problematic on several levels:
 - **E-mail is not secure.**
-Users might end-up disclosing confidential, health-related or sensitive information over e-mail which would be a direct violation of [Article 32 of GDPR](https://gdpr-info.eu/art-32-gdpr/), heavily sanctioned by most major in the EU.
+Users might end-up disclosing confidential, health-related or sensitive information over e-mail which would be a direct violation of [Article 32 of GDPR](https://gdpr-info.eu/art-32-gdpr/), heavily sanctioned by most countries in the EU.

 - **Requests are difficult to automate**.
 Expressed in the form of free text of an e-mail, Privacy Request must be read and processed by a human, which is cost-intense and slow.